1. Kidlington News Magazine

 now at the KEY Medical Practice, and an update on plans for Kidlington 800.
 And

 there are special Pancake Day recipes to try.
-There were reports and

 The February 2019 edition featured an obituary of